ISHLT 46th Annual Meeting & Scientific Sessions

 • HEART-Critical Care Medicine/Peri-operative/Intra-operative Management

-• HEART-Donor Management (including DCD and DBD)
+• HEART-Donor Evaluation and Management (including DCD and DBD)

-• HEART-Health Equity, Economics, Ethics, Public Policy
+• HEART-Health Equity/Economics/Ethics/Public Policy

 • HEART-Healthcare Delivery and Quality Improvement

-• HEART-Immunology, Inflammation (Clinical)
+• HEART-Immunology/Inflammation (Clinical)

-• HEART-Infectious Diseases-Diagnostics, Management, Therapeutics
+• HEART-Infectious Diseases-Diagnostics/Management/Therapeutics

 • HEART-Multi-Organ Transplant